 Our liturgical style and practice are traditional, but not formal.
 Our Sunday liturgy is well planned and inclusive with participation by the laity as readers, lectors, ushers, LEMs, and intercessors; on occasion, a layperson offers a homily.
 Sunday worship refreshes us spiritually.
 Afterward, we join each other for brunch (pre-pandemic) that many in the congregation take turns preparing, sharing with each other and our guests.

-With the pandemic, we sadly closed our doors to services in the sanctuary and chapel as well as any use of the church building on March 12.
+With the pandemic, we sadly closed our doors to services in the sanctuary in 2020 and chapel as well as any use of the church building on March 12.
 We met several times via Zoom in the late spring until we were permitted in July to joyfully resume meeting in person for Morning Prayer in Epiphany’s parking lot.
 Now we are back in the sanctuary, socially distanced and masked for Sunday service.
 We take turns leading the service, giving a homily, and selecting and playing recorded music.
 At first with lawn chairs and masks in hand, now in the familiar comfort of the nave, we gather to share this time with each other to strengthen our strong community connection.

 During the pandemic, we have had to be creative to maintain our programs long held to be supportive of emotional and spiritual health.
 Daily yoga classes and our Meditation/Centering Prayer group have been connected online, more recently resuming some indoor times.
 Our weekly Ecumenical Healing Service and our community -open Searching Spirits book group have met in Epiphany’s Memorial Garden, now socially distanced indoors.
 Our Pastoral Care Team has remained connected through projects like mask-making; through our pandemic buddy system, they listen for our needs and that of the greater community.